 Penguins are fascinating, funny and entertaining creatures and are one of the most popular birds here at Birdland Park and Gardens.
-As well as comical Humboldts, one of the most common penguins in wildlife centres across Europe, we’re also home to England’s only group of King Penguins.
+We’re also home to England’s only group of King Penguins.

 You can see our penguins tuck into their favourite food here at Birdland during the daily feeding displays which take place twice a day.
 Catch the small feed at 11am and the main Penguin feeding display at 2:30pm.
 See them enjoy their lunch with an amusing and informative explanation from one of our expert keepers.

 You can also take part in the feeding display with one of our Feed the Penguins Experiences.

 Above and Below the Water

 Peer through the window in the water and see how our penguins’ transition from adorable waddling to power and elegance under the water, when they are truly happiest.
 There are 17 species of penguins across the world all of which are designed for speed in water rather than the air.
 Their feathers are coated in an oil to prevent water getting in and their small wings act like propellers allowing them to ‘fly’ through the water.

 You can catch our flightless friends anytime through the magic of live streaming.
 Powered by Explore Gloucestershire, the webcam has 24-7 live coverage of our penguins here at Birdland Park & Gardens, including the only group of King Penguins in England.
 Watch our Waddle, the collective name for a group of penguins, waddling whenever you like from wherever in the world!